sgizm/SousChefSusana/Documents/Commands.md

 Instruct me to cook moussaka.

 What's going to expire in my fridge I don't cook?
-Tell me a dish with carrots
+Tell me a dish with carrots.
+What do I cook with noodles?
 I am sick, what do I cook?
 I don't have (much) time, what do I cook?
 Tell me a new / interesting recipe.